What you need to know about the new Lifetime ISA

-The Lifetime Individual Savings Account (ISA) is a longer term tax-free account that receives a government bonus.
-It'll be available from 6 April 2017.
+Find out more about the Lifetime Individual Savings Account (ISA) which is available from 6 April 2017.

-You can open a Lifetime ISA if you’re aged 18 or over but under 40.
-You must be either:
+To open a Lifetime ISA, you must be aged 18 or over but under 40.
+You must also be either:

 - resident in the UK